entelecheia/lecture/book/lectures/mlops/gitops.md

   - Google Cloud Secret Manager
   - Sealed Secrets (Kubernetes)

-- Monitoring and Observability Tools: To monitor your infrastructure and applications, and to ensure that the desired state is correctly synchronized with the actual state, you'll need monitoring and observability tools.
+- **Monitoring and Observability Tools**: To monitor your infrastructure and applications, and to ensure that the desired state is correctly synchronized with the actual state, you'll need monitoring and observability tools.
 Some popular choices include:

   - Prometheus
   - Grafana